barton-willis/check_maxima_expression/README.md

 Bad expression: expr = sin(7) ; reason = missing-simp-flag
 (%o3)  false
 ```
-And a test that shows that `check_expression` flags a Common Lips rational number as invalid:
+And a test that shows that `check_expression` flags a Common Lisp rational number as invalid:
 ```
 (%i4) :lisp(msetq \$xxx (/ 5 7))